ephread/Instructions/README.md

 - `overlay.blurEffectStyle: UIBlurEffectStyle?`

-The overlay can sit above the status bar or below, the property defaults to `true`:
+The overlay can sit over the status bar or under, the property defaults to `true`:

 - `overlay.isShownAboveStatusBar: Bool`